klaytn/klaytn-docs/docs/klaytn/design/accounts.md

 {% hint style="success" %}
 NOTE: From klaytn v1.7.0 onwards, vmVersion attribute will be added to the Smart Contract Account.
-In case of Baobab network, protocol upgrade was enabled from block number `#75373312`.
-Cypress mainnet will be subject to the same protocol upgrade in the next version.

 {% endhint %}